-This is another trick also known as Chi Sau.
 The idea behind the Chi Sau (or the sticking hands) is to train and apply all the necessary ingenious responses emerging from fighting.
 Such responses and forms render the needed reflexes of the needed body movements.
 This practice of Chi Sau is usually divided into different practices including double, rolling sticking hands, single, or sticking hands, and the free sparring.
 The third practice would require step by step learning and training.

 This is the practice whereby the fighter is expected to combine all the above forms.
 Although the applications and theories might be more or less the same, the difference is in the way the individuals transfer body mass to the specific knives through special body responses and movements.
 This explains why Butterfly Knives is considered by trainers as an advanced or senior stage of Wing Chun.
 The practice also focuses on the importance of power in wrist turning.

 Six and a half point pole

 It has been said that Abbess Ng, the founder of wing Chun, did not contribute to or create the famous Six and a half-point pole.
 Wong Wah Bo is thus believed to have exchanged Xiao nian tou with Pole form by Leung Yee.
 Leung had learnt the trick from Abbot Sin Chi.